In shell #1:

 $ cd test.disabled/ejabberd_tests $ make quicktest

-Wait for the tests to finish and celebrate in joy (or despair in grief)!
+Wait for the tests to finish and celebrate (or wallow in despair and grief)!

 Step by step breakdown